Research

 Quantum response in plasmonics

 At sufficiently small scales, on the order a few nanometers, the classical description of plasmonics breaks down and quantum mechanical effects become non-negligible.
-Building upon work by Feibelman from the 70s and 80s, we introduced a new framework centered around surface response functions to incorporate effects like electron spill-out, nonlocality, and surface-assisted Landau damping (PRL and Nature).
+Building upon work by Feibelman from the 70s and 80s, we introduced a new framework centered around surface response functions to incorporate effects like electron spill-out, nonlocality, and surface-assisted Landau damping (PRL, Nature, PNAS).
 The tools have since found applications to questions in light-matter interaction (Nat.
 Commun.) and acoustic graphene plasmons (Nat.
 Commun.).

 Applications of machine learning to photonics

-With collaborators in Prof. Soljačić's group, we've explored the application of neural networks to photonic crystals (Nanophotonics); more recently, we used photonic crystals as a testbed for exploring novel approaches to transfer learning in science (Nat.
+With collaborators in Prof. Soljačić's group, we've explored application of neural networks to photonic crystals (Nanophotonics) and used photonic crystals as a testbed for exploring novel approaches to transfer learning in science (Nat.
 Commun.).
+More recently, we've explored foundation models for materials discovery (Newton) and ML-driven discovery of interpretable heuristics for topological analysis (Nano Lett., arXiv).

 © Thomas Christensen.
 Built with Franklin.jl.